Skip to main content

 6.1. insertTable: Creating Records in External Systems

+The insertTable action inserts a new row into a specified table in a configured external database.
 Use this to create records in external or legacy systems, ensuring data is synchronized between your Softyflow application and other parts of your company's IT infrastructure.

 Configuration